ScanMountGoat/ssbh_data_py/README.md

 ## Building
 Requires a recent version of Rust.
 The builds published to PyPi are built using [Maturin](https://github.com/PyO3/maturin).
 Aftering succesfully installing Maturin, running `maturin develop` or `maturin develop --release` will build and install the module into the current virtual environment.

 `maturin build --release` builds the `ssbh_data_py` module that can be imported into Python.
 The resulting binary can only be used with the current Python version, processor type, and operating system.
-Depending on the platform, it may be necessary to rename the file.
-See the [PyO3 builds page](https://pyo3.rs/v0.14.2/building_and_distribution.html#manual-builds) for details.
+Rename the `.dll` to `.pyd` on Windows and the `.dylib` to `.so` on Linux or MacOS.

-If the import fails, check that the `.pyd`, `.so`, or `.dylib` file exists in the appropriate location.
+If the import fails, check that the `.pyd` or `.so` file exists in the appropriate location.
 Importing may also fail if `ssbh_data_py` was built from source for an operating system or Python interpreter version that isn't compatible with the current Python environment.